lrestj/pronixos/.github/README.md

 Please move or remove them before you can switch branches.
 Aborting
 ```
-There is a solution to force checkout with -f argument to overwrite existing files
+There is a solution to force checkout with -f argument to overwrite existing files.
 ```
 cfg checkout -f
 ```